Western Washington School IPM Event

-Webinar: Understanding Bed Bugs in Schools
+- Webinar - Understanding Bed Bugs in Schools - April 25, 2013

-On April 25, 2013 from 1-2 PM EDT, EPA and the National Pest Management Association will co-host the webinar, Understanding Bed Bugs in Schools.
+EPA and the National Pest Management Association will co-host the webinar, Understanding Bed Bugs in Schools.
 Presentations will describe proactive steps, such as how to plan for bed bugs, and how to manage bed bug hot spots in schools.
 Please take a moment to register for the webinar.

-Webinar: Integrated Pest Management in Schools
+- Webinar - Integrated Pest Management in Schools - March 6, 2013

-2013 Tick-Borne Disease IPM Conference
+- Conference - 2013 Tick-Borne Disease IPM Conference - March 5-6, 2013

-The Environmental Protection Agency and the Centers for Disease Control and Prevention will co-host a conference on Tick-Borne Disease Integrated Pest Management (IPM) on March 5-6, 2013 in Arlington, VA.
+The Environmental Protection Agency and the Centers for Disease Control and Prevention will co-host a conference on Tick-Borne Disease Integrated Pest Management (IPM) in Arlington, VA.
 The conference will bring together representatives from numerous federal, state and local agencies, academia, and stakeholders to discuss the current state of IPM for the management of tick-borne diseases.
 March 5 is for federal partners only while March 6 is open to all interested parties.

-EPA Region 2 Webinar: "Bed Bugs Go to School" - June 18, 2012
+- Webinar - Bed Bugs Go to School - June 18, 2012